 Pain.
 For the first few days after surgery, the incision will hurt.
 Your pain can be controlled with medicine.
 Talk with your healthcare provider or nurse about your options for pain relief.
 Some people don’t want to take pain medicine, but doing so can help your healing.
 If you don’t control pain well, you may not want to cough or move, which you need to do as you recover from surgery.

 Tightness and swelling in your skin.
 The skin near your breast may feel tight.
 Sometimes your arm and shoulder muscles will feel stiff, too.
 This will get better as you heal.
 You'll be given exercises to help regain full motion in your shoulder.
+Don't start the exercises until your healthcare provider says it's OK.

 Fatigue.
 It's normal to feel very tired or weak for a while.
 The amount of time it takes to recover from surgery is different for each person, but this usually gets better with time.